emungeorge25-eng/Embedded-system-for-soil-moisture-and-nutrient-regulation-/README.md

 ### 6. Mobile App
 1. Open the SmartSoil MIT App Inventor app on an Android device.
+2. Ensure that the soil sensors "moisture sensor" and "EC Sensor" are connected into the soil test samples
-2. Ensure it is linked to the same Firebase project/database.
+3. Ensure it is linked to the same Firebase project/database.
-3. Use the app to send `"1"` to trigger irrigation or `"3"` to trigger nutrient dosing (these numeric flags are used instead of text strings for compatibility with App Inventor).
+4. Use the app and tap `"water pump"` to trigger irrigation or `"nutrient pump"` to trigger nutrient dosing (these numeric flags are used instead of text strings for compatibility with App Inventor).
+5. Water irrigation is automated where by water is dosed three times when the soil's moisture content is below 40% of the VWC and then stops dosing if the soil moisture content increases till around 60% VWC

 ## Repository Structure
 ```